Muhammad Idrees

 Muhammad Idrees (محمد ادریس) is a Pakistani politician from Nowshera District, who had been a member of the Provincial Assembly of Khyber Pakhtunkhwa from May 2013 to May 2018 and from August 2018 to January 2023, belonging to the Pakistan Tehreek-e-Insaf.
 He also served as the chairman and a member of different committees.
+On 8 February 2024, he contest in general election 2024 as an independent candidate for member of provinvincial assembly and was re-elected for the third time from PK-86 constituency of district nowshera.

 Political career

-Idrees was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Pakistan Tehreek-e-Insaf, which is a right wing political party headed by politician Imran Khan, from PK-15 (Nowshera-IV) in 2013 Pakistani general election.
+Idrees was elected as the member of the Khyber Pakhtunkhwa Assembly on the ticket of Pakistan Tehreek-e-Insaf, from PK-15 (Nowshera-IV) in the 2013 Khyber Pakhtunkhwa provincial election.

+In the 2018 general election of Pakistan, [Name] was elected as a member of the Khyber Pakhtunkhwa Assembly.
+During his tenure, he served as the chairman of the Public Accounts Committee, which functions as the Audit Committee of Parliament.
+This committee plays a pivotal role in public financial accountability, established by Federal and Provincial Legislatures to scrutinize the accounts of governments and their agencies.
+Additionally, also presided over the Khyber Pakhtunkhwa Assembly as a speaker on several occasions.